The Weeknd: 2009–2014: Trilogy and Kiss Land

 In August 2009, Tesfaye began anonymously releasing music on YouTube.
 The following year, he met the producer Jeremy Rose at a party.
 Rose asked Tesfaye if he wanted to work together as a dark R&B project after hearing him freestyle over an instrumental.
 After creating multiple songs and parting ways due to creative differences, Tesfaye was allowed to use the songs they made together under the condition that Rose received production credits.
 In December 2010, Tesfaye uploaded "What You Need", "Loft Music" and "The Morning" to YouTube under the username "xoxxxoooxo".
 His identity remained undisclosed initially.
 These songs gained attention online and were later acknowledged in a blog post by the rapper Drake.
 The songs subsequently received coverage from various media outlets, including Pitchfork and The New York Times.

-In 2011, Tesfaye met music executives Wassim "Sal" Slaiby and Amir "Cash" Esmailian, with whom, along with Taylor, he founded the XO record label.
+In 2011, Tesfaye met music executives Wassim "Sal" Slaiby and Amir "Cash" Esmailian, with whom, along with Taylor, he founded the XO record label; earlier in 2009, Tesfaye and Taylor, along with friend and later photographer and collaborator Hyghly Alleyne formed a multimedia collective, She's So Lovely via Tumblr.
 On March 21, Tesfaye released his debut mixtape, House of Balloons, which featured production from Illangelo and Doc McKinney.
 The mixtape also included tracks produced by Rose, although he did not receive production credits.
 House of Balloons was named as one of the ten shortlisted nominees for the 2011 Polaris Music Prize.

-Tesfaye started working with Drake in May 2011, eventually earning a spot at the latter's OVO Fest on July 31.
-In July 2011, Tesfaye held his first live performance at the Mod Club Theatre in Toronto, which received media attention for Drake being in attendance.
+Tesfaye started working with Drake in May, eventually earning a spot at the latter's OVO Fest on July 31.
+That month, Tesfaye held his first live performance at The Mod Club in Toronto, which received media attention for Drake being in attendance.
 He also participated in concerts hosted by the Black Student Association at the University of Toronto.
 In summer 2011, he also received media attention in the United States when his song "High For This" was featured in an ad campaign for the final season of HBO's "Entourage."
 On August 18, Tesfaye released his second mixtape, Thursday, which garnered usually positive reviews.
 Tesfaye contributed to four songs on Drake's second studio album, Take Care, released on November 15, as a songwriter, producer and a featured artist on the album's seventh single, "Crew Love".
 He released his third mixtape, Echoes of Silence, on December 21.
-It was a longlisted nominee for the 2012 Polaris Music Prize.
+It was a long-listed nominee for the 2012 Polaris Music Prize.